- Your Government

 The liner pipe is inserted into the main through existing manholes and cured in place with a heat or steam process.
 Any given segment is usually completed in one working day.
 Service line connections are reopened using a robotic cutter and remote cameras.
 During the process, existing flows are bypassed using pumps.

 This technology has been proven over the past 20 years, and has become more cost-effective than open cut replacement.
-We expect that this type of renovation will become an annual project for the foreseeable future as our sewer infrastructure continues to age.
-This technology also prevents infiltration of groundwater into the system and can be credited toward a required inflow / infiltration program.
+This type of renovation is an annual project for the foreseeable future as our sewer infrastructure continues to age.